chrislaskey/vmpy/readme.md

 See ```vm.py <action> --help``` for specific information and commands for each action.

-**Note** this code is no longer developed.
+**Note:** this code is no longer developed.
 It was used in-house for a six month period with great success.
 I decided to migrate from pure command-line vm administration to GUI based with Proxmox for easier monitoring.